lrberge/ub_theme/README.md

-# ub_theme
+# UB theme
-The unofficial Xaringan theme of the university of Bordeaux
+The unofficial Xaringan theme of the University of Bordeaux